 Helping Community Members Recover

-Another client and mentee, Halston Fisher, recalls the first time he heard Philip speak at a treatment facility.
+Halston Fisher recalls the first time he heard Philip speak at a treatment facility.

-Philip’s vulnerability, humility, resilience, and passion is the type of leadership every Appalachian community needs to overcome challenges like substance use disorder.
-ARC is proud to partner with him and Land of Sky to help Appalachians recover, reenter the workforce, and contribute to the Region’s continued growth.
+This is just one of the many success stories resulting from Philip’s tireless commitment to helping his Appalachian community recover from substance use disorder.
+ARC is proud to partner with him and Land of Sky to help Appalachians overcome addition, reenter the workforce, and contribute to the region’s continued growth.

-Watch the video above for more from Philip, Leslie, and Halston.
+Watch the video above for more from Philip and Halston.
 ARC thanks them for sharing their personal recovery stories.
 If you are interested in supporting recovery-to-work efforts in your community, learn more about the $13 million ARC’s INSPIRE Initiative is making available in 2023.